rqlite/rqlite.io/content/en/docs/API/Read Consistency/_index.md

 Using `auto` can simplify clients as clients do not need know ahead of time whether they will be talking to a read-only node or voting node.
 A client can just select `auto`.

 ## Which should I use?
 _Weak_ is usually the right choice for your application, and is the default read consistency level.
-Unless your cluster Leader is continually changing while you're actually executing queries there will be never be any difference between _weak_ and _strong_ -- but using _strong_ will result in much slower queries, and more load on your cluster, which is not what most people want.
+Unless your cluster Leader is continually changing while you're actually executing queries there will be never be any difference between _weak_ and _linearizable_ -- but using _linearizable_ will result in slower queries, which is not what most people want.
+However _linearizable_ has its uses, and you may need it depending on your application requirements.

-One exception is if you're querying read-only nodes.
-In that case you probably want to specify _None_, possibly setting the `freshness` control too.
+One exception to the rule above is if you're querying read-only nodes.
+In that case you probably want to specify _None_, possibly setting the `freshness` controls too.
 If you set a read consistency level other than `None` when querying a read-only node then that read-only node will simply forward the request to the Leader (which partially defeats the purpose of read-only nodes).
 >If you are running a cluster which has some read-only nodes, and you want to implement the Read Consistency policy describe above in an easy manner, check out `auto` Read Consistency.

+_Strong_ is likely unsuitable for production systems, is very slow, and puts measurable load on the cluster.
+However, it can be quite useful in certain testing scenarios, as it removes any uncertainty regarding the difference between _committed_ writes and _applied_ writes.

 ## How do I specify read consistency?
 To explicitly select consistency, set the query param `level` to the desired level.
 However, you should use _none_ with read-only nodes, unless you want those nodes to actually forward the query to the Leader.